openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 For spaces managed by the Foundation, complaints can be forwarded to report@openjsf.org and will be investigated by the Cross Project Council (CPC) or its delegates.

-A common Code of Conduct will allow a common escalation process and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.